Contact

 Main solutions

-Natural gas has only a minor role in Finland and the roadmap estimates that biogas and, from 2030s onward, hydrogen have a role in replacing the natural gas use in power generation as the current capacity is retired.
+Natural gas has a less central role in Finland as it is not widely used in heating.
+While producing minor volumes of electricity, gas continues to provide flexibility in the power system.
+Biogas and, from 2030s onward, hydrogen and its derivatives have a role in replacing the natural gas use in power generation and in providing new transport fuels.

 Needs and requirements